DeclarativeHub/Bond/README.md

 captainName.bindTo(nameLabelText)
 ```

-Observables can be bound to any object that conforms to `BindableType` protocol.
-Observables themselves conform to that protocol, but you can make any type conform to it.
+Event producers and obsevables can be bound to any object that conforms to `BindableType` protocol.
+Event producers themselves conform to that protocol, but you can make any type conform to it.

 ### UIKit and AppKit